Sheila S. Cohen, Ph.D.

 Board Certified Art Therapist

-Working with children, adolescents, adults and older adults.
-Specialties: grief & loss, depression, anxiety & stress, coping skills, healthy relationships and life transitions.
+Main focus areas: grief & loss, depression, anxiety & stress, coping skills, healthy relationships, exploring feelings and life transitions.

 In sessions, clients may use traditional talk therapy or expressive arts to communicate and help strengthen their overall well-being.
-I believe in bringing new understanding to paths in our journey to help us problem solve and cope with life’s stress.
-It’s a privilege to assist others in increasing personal growth and enjoyment in life.
+I believe in bringing new understanding to paths in our journey to help us problem solve and cope with life.
+It’s a privilege to assist others in personal growth and life enjoyment.

 Claire Dean, PsyD